hashicorp/terraform/website/docs/modules/usage.html.markdown

 from the [Terraform Registry](https://registry.terraform.io).
 Other source types are supported, as described in the following section.

-Just like a resource, the a module's configuration can be deleted to destroy the resources belonging to the module.
+Just like a resource, a module's configuration can be deleted to destroy the resources belonging to the module.

 ## Source